HassanShakeel235/Loan-Default-Prediction/README.md

 ### **Abstract**

 Loan default prediction is a critical task for financial institutions to minimize credit risk and improve decision-making.
 This project focuses on predicting whether a borrower will default on a loan using financial and demographic attributes.
 Classical machine learning models and deep learning approaches are implemented and compared using multiple evaluation metrics.
-Experimental results show that deep learning models outperform traditional approaches, offering improved recall and reduced financial risk.
+Experimental results show that one of the two classical model outperforms deep learning model , offering improved recall and reduced financial risk.

 ### **Introduction**